 What goes into shrimp fish stock?

-What is the purpose of the stock?
+What is the purpose of shrimp fish stock?

 To give an intense flavor to risottos, pasta, and seafood sauces.